 The advantage of using the state pattern is that, when the business requirements of the program change, we won’t need to change the code of the value holding the state or the code that uses the value.
 We’ll only need to update the code inside one of the state objects to change its rules or perhaps add more state objects.

-First, we’re going to implement the state pattern in a more traditional object-oriented way, then we’ll use an approach that’s a bit more natural in Rust.
-Let’s dig in to incrementally implementing a blog post workflow using the state pattern.
+First we’re going to implement the state pattern in a more traditional object-oriented way, then we’ll use an approach that’s a bit more natural in Rust.
+Let’s dig in to incrementally implement a blog post workflow using the state pattern.

 The final functionality will look like this: